lincolnqiu/FlappyLearning-MATLAB/README.md

 The essence of all this is that we abstracted a model from reality(Natural Selection), then conversely what enlightenment can this model tell us?
 I reckon that how a generation of birds fail to pass the next tunnel insinuate the status quo of human breeding, that every tunnel, in our term, is a big problem human is facing, like illness.
 To break through these problems we have to evolve for a very long period of time.
 But what if there is a problem human cannot solve?
 I think there exist 2 possible outcome.
 1. We evolve into higher-dimentional creatures, just like Christopher Nolan's *Interstellar*.
 2. `regenerateFlag =  True`.
 Just like dinosaurs.

+Albert Einstein one said that "We cannot solve our problems with the same thinking we used when we created them."

 ## Reference
 Without these my homework wouldn't have been possible.
 Massive Appreciation.